 The latest is from Andrew Yang.
 He originally came out and agreed that Rogan, while somewhat crude, wasn't a racist.
 Now, he's caved to pressure from a relative handful of Left Wing nuts (he's apparently of being called names), has reversed his position and has decided that Rogan is racist after all.

 As some of you may remember, Yang, who is of Taiwanese ancestry, is a former Democratic presidential candidate.
-He's also a businessman and founder of a political action committee, the Forward Party.
+He's also a businessman and founder of a political action committee, the Forward Party which promotes a non-partisan approach to politics.
 Supposedly Yang also knows Rogan, and has admitted that Rogan regularly interacts and works with blacks.
 Yang even said that he had never known of any racist issues, but that was evidently before caving.

 As an aside, the Forward party claims its "Not Left Not Right" and its goal is to create a new third party and breaking the rule of the Corporate owned Democrat/Republican duopoly.
 It supports Rank Choice Voting, something called "Human Centered Capitalism", "Fact-Based Governance", a Universal Base Income, and a government based on "Grace and Tolerance" since people are fallible.
 Apparently they're indecisive when too.